 NON-GOVERNMENT ORGANIZATIONS (NGOs)

-Another group who may become active after a disaster is the Tuscaloosa Area Volunteer Reception Center or (VRC).
-To learn more about how they manage volunteers helping our community or to volunteer after a disaster, Click here.
+Another group that may become active after a disaster is the Tuscaloosa Area Volunteer Reception Center or (VRC).
+To learn more about how they manage volunteers helping our community or to volunteer after a disaster, click here.

-Presidential Disaster Declaration: A Presidential Disaster Declaration allows Federal Emergency Management Agency (FEMA) to open a wide variety of assistance programs.
+Presidential Disaster Declaration: A Presidential Disaster Declaration allows the Federal Emergency Management Agency (FEMA) to open a wide variety of assistance programs.
 Some may include: Disaster Unemployment Assistance, Disaster Case Management, Crisis Counseling Assistance, and many more.
 For more on Individual Assistance (IA) Click Here.
 For more on the Federal process for assistance see Federal Process below.

 MANAGING BUSINESS INSURANCE CLAIMS